 Our authentic commitment to diversity and inclusion is evidenced through our hiring practices, our employee programs, and our compassion for everyone we serve.
 Based in downtown Rochester, with satellite locations in Bath and Geneva, and MOCHA centers in Buffalo and Rochester, Trillium is deeply invested in building community.
 We proudly sponsor many other nonprofit organizations throughout the area and participate in a wide range of community events.

 Trillium’s employee-centered company culture and exceptional benefits have contributed to impressive growth in recent years, raising our staff total to more than 250.
 We hope you will consider joining us on this upward path and becoming a part of the Trillium Health family.

-We are currently recruiting for Psychiatrist to join our growing practice.
+We are currently recruiting for a Psychiatrist.

 Develops an acceptable practice agreement in collaborating with the Chief Medical Officer.

 Submits proof of the practice agreement with an appropriate physician, licensed to practice in New York State, to the State Education Department within 90 days of employment.

 Utilizes the American Psychiatric Association’s Scope of Practice guidelines for providing comprehensive care.